duliodenis/python_master_degree/README.md

 ![](art/curriculum.png?raw=true)

 ## Unit 1: Python Basics
-> Kicks off the Freshman Year of Beginning Python track composed of the next three units.
+> Kicks off the Freshman Year with the Beginning Python track which is composed of the next three units.

 > In this Unit build a console number guessing game that prompts a player to choose a number between a specified range of numbers.
 After the user guesses the correct number, display the number of attempts it took them to guess correctly.